davidosomething/16.davidosomething.com/md/_posts/whitespace-in-vim.md

 autocmd FileType javascript setlocal shiftwidth=2
 ```

+Note that autocommands are executed in the order they are added, so if a plugin
+decides to use that same autocommand to change the `shiftwidth` later, it will
+override your.
+That is why I recommend you using an ftplugin instead.

-Or, ideally, just put `setlocal shiftwidth=2` into the file
+For the ftplugin version, put the line `setlocal shiftwidth=2` into the file
 `~/.vim/after/ftplugin/javascript.vim`, which is how FileType plugins work.

-A
-good understanding of the order in which runs commands and files will help you
+A good understanding of the order in which Vim runs files and commands will
-debug rogue whitespace settings.
+help you debug rogue whitespace settings.

 > Don't just copy settings from someone else without understanding what they
 > do.